voteview/Rvoteview/README.md

 Rvoteview
 =========

-**WARNING: This package is in flux, as is the server and data.
-Please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.
-See usage below.**
+**WARNING: This package is in alpha, as the server and data are currently being revamped.
+Not all features work, so please limit usage to the simple kind of examples you see below.
+Also, please limit the number of roll calls you request at a time and be prepared for queries to break or behave strangely.**

 This is a package that enables you to query the Voteview database for roll calls and work with data frames or a `pscl` `rollcall` object.